pokt-network/pocket-network-protocol/utility/README.md

 <!-- TODO(olshansky): Review & Update -->

-#### 5.2.1 Fisherman <> Servicer Collusion
+#### 5.2.1 Watcher <> Servicer Collusion

 **Attack Vectors**: Profit Seeking Passive; Collusion Active; Hacker

-A Fisherman colluding with one or more Servicers and is in possession of their keys is able to falsify all aspects of that Servicer's report card.
+A Watcher colluding with one or more Servicers and is in possession of their keys is able to falsify all aspects of that Servicer's report card.
 Therefore, all of his colluding node partners get A+ report cards and resultantly larger paychecks.

 This is the “big one”.
-It is the primary reason that Fisherman (at this stage) require DAO Approval.
+It is the primary reason that Watcher (at this stage) require DAO Approval.
 It is why off chain data logs, good-citizen reporting and DAO oversight exist.
-It is also the reason that Fishermen require large stake/deposit, as well as increased destaking period and delayed payments (See attached spreadsheet of projected collusion ROI based on such factors as Node Percentage, Risk Rate, etc.)
+It is also the reason that Watchers require large stake/deposit, as well as increased destaking period and delayed payments (See attached spreadsheet of projected collusion ROI based on such factors as Node Percentage, Risk Rate, etc.)

 The attack is easy to describe, but not easy to perform because a rather large body of work has gone into making sure that it is extremely difficult to perform, a very small payoff, and extremely costly to get caught.

-#### 5.2.2 Fisherman Assigning bad Servicer TestScores
+#### 5.2.2 Watcher Assigning bad Servicer TestScores

 **Attack Vectors**: Collusion passive; Hacker; Mad Man Lazy; Inflation/Deflation

-If a Fisherman falsifies certain aspects of a node’s report card, he can lower that node’s proper payment share (direct attack) and increase the relative profit of all non-attacked nodes (indirect benefit if Fisherman is also a Servicer owner)
+If a Watcher falsifies certain aspects of a node’s report card, he can lower that node’s proper payment share (direct attack) and increase the relative profit of all non-attacked nodes (indirect benefit if Watcher is also a Servicer owner)

 This attack is a lot of work with very little reward.
 The “excess” POKT does not get distributed to the non-attacked nodes.
 It gets burned.
 Therefore the benefit to non-attacked nodes is only a relative gain in terms of the overall network inflation rate.
 This is a highly detectable attack and the victims are highly motivated to report it.
 Bottom line here is: We’re talking about a highly motivated hacker, who is also Mad Man Lazy.

-#### 5.2.3 Fishermen falsifying Application Volume Metrics
+#### 5.2.3 Watchers falsifying Application Volume Metrics

 **Attack Vectors**: Mad Man Lazy

-There is no financial incentive for a Fisherman to report Application volume higher or lower than actual.
+There is no financial incentive for a Watcher to report Application volume higher or lower than actual.
 Servicers are incentivized to check for under reporting.
 There is no specific disincentive for over reporting.
 Other than (of course) losing all of your stake and reputation.

-#### 5.2.4 Fisherman DDoS
+#### 5.2.4 Watcher DDoS

 **Attack Vectors**: Mad Man

-No one benefits by DDOSing a Fisherman.
-The relay, dispatch, service and blockchain processes are not dependent on Fishermen.
+No one benefits by DDOSing a Watcher.
+The relay, dispatch, service and blockchain processes are not dependent on Watchers.
 The attack does not change node report cards.
 It only reduces overall network inflation.
-The Fisherman loses money, but no one gets the excess.
+The Watcher loses money, but no one gets the excess.

-#### 5.2.5 Incognito Fisherman Identified
+#### 5.2.5 Incognito Watcher Identified

 **Attack Vectors**: Lazy Mad Man, Hacker

-Fishermen act in “incognito” fashion purely as a deterrent to a particular theoretical publicity seeking attack called Mad Man Blogger.
-Neither honest, nor dishonest nodes gain any advantage by identifying a particular relay request as belonging to a Fisherman.
-You can only provide your best service, it’s not possible to provide “better” service to a Fisherman than you already provide.
-However, the Mad Man Blogger could (if he chose to and if he successfully identified all Fishermen) provide service to only Fishermen and not to applications.
+Watchers act in “incognito” fashion purely as a deterrent to a particular theoretical publicity seeking attack called Mad Man Blogger.
+Neither honest, nor dishonest nodes gain any advantage by identifying a particular relay request as belonging to a Watcher.
+You can only provide your best service, it’s not possible to provide “better” service to a Watcher than you already provide.
+However, the Mad Man Blogger could (if he chose to and if he successfully identified all Watchers) provide service to only Watchers and not to applications.
 We consider this an edge case attack in which the attacker has made a significant investment in POKT and in backend node infrastructure solely for the purpose of “proving” that the system can be gamed.
-Therefore, the contract with the DAO which Fishermen agree to, requires periodic changing of IP address and reasonable efforts to keep it unknown by other actors in the ecosystem.
+Therefore, the contract with the DAO which Watchers agree to, requires periodic changing of IP address and reasonable efforts to keep it unknown by other actors in the ecosystem.

-#### 5.2.6 Fisherman or Servicer register Applications for selfish self-dealing attacks
+#### 5.2.6 Watcher or Servicer register Applications for selfish self-dealing attacks

 **Attack Vectors**: Inflation Attack, Mad Man Lazy

-**Re Fishermen spamming via owned app:**
+**Re Watchers spamming via owned app:**

-There is no economic benefit to Fishermen from this activity as their payment is independent of application usage.
-One could argue that the Fisherman will benefit from the increase in supply caused by spamming the network this way.
+There is no economic benefit to Watchers from this activity as their payment is independent of application usage.
+One could argue that the Watcher will benefit from the increase in supply caused by spamming the network this way.
 However, any inflation attack which benefits the majority of the network to a greater degree than the person who pays for and performs the attack is non-profit seeking.

 **Re Servicer spamming via owned app:**